teddy-dev/smartphone-taxi-app/README.md

 - Enable the app by opening the Smartphone Widget, selecting **Settings** -> **App Store Settings** and then enabling **Taxi**.
 - Create a tile on a destination scene with the tag `TaxiDropOff`.
 If there are multiple, a random dropoff will be selected.
 - Open the Taxi App, and click the cogwheel at the top left (You must be a GM!).
 You may add and remove scenes here that players may travel to.
+- Players can now open the Taxi App, and use the dropdown to select a scene and use **Book Ride** to travel.

 ## Notes
 - A GM must be connected for the app to function.
 They do not need to be on source or destination scenes.